jhumelsine/jhumelsine.github.io/_posts/2025-10-31-singleton.md

 # I come to bury Singleton, not to praise it
 I feel that incorporating design patterns into your designs will improve the quality of your code as I’ve described in previous [Design Pattern blog entries](https://jhumelsine.github.io/table-of-contents#design-patterns).
 I’m not convinced that Singleton falls into that category.

 Singleton has its place in a design, but it’s a narrow spot.
 It’s often used outside of its narrow niche.
-Modern techniques may even make that niche more narrow.
+Modern techniques may even make that niche narrower.

 Singleton is simple; almost too simple.
 It’s fraught with traps and pitfalls.
 Singleton’s misuse reduces to several issues:
 * It’s easy to understand, implement and use without fully grasping the implications